-Kreza, who comes to NSF International from Honeywell International in Phoenix, will lead a global human resources function, including regional teams in Asia, Europe, Latin America and North America.
+Kreza, who comes to NSF from Honeywell International in Phoenix, will lead a global human resources function, including regional teams in Asia, Europe, Latin America and North America.
 She’ll help guide the continued global growth and development of the organization and its employees by focusing on organizational development, talent acquisition and development, and alignment with the business strategy.

-Kreza brings 20 years of human resources experience to NSF International.
+Kreza brings 20 years of human resources experience to NSF.
 At Honeywell she held various roles of increasing responsibility, most recently serving as Global Senior Human Resources Director.
 She also worked at Chrysler LLC, providing leadership in all aspects of human resources, and at Robert Bosch LLC, a multinational engineering and electronics company where she developed a high-potential trainee program and a human resources web-marketing strategy, maximizing university relationships and increasing candidate flow.

 Kreza earned a bachelor’s degree in human resources management and a master’s in labor relations and human resources from Michigan State University.

 Editor’s Note: For media interviews, please contact Thomas Frey, APR at firstname.lastname@example.org or 734-214-6242.